 See who we are?

-The VAWO is a trade union that supports all the employees in the academic world.
+VAWO is a trade union that supports all the employees in the academic world.
 As the voice of employees, we negotiate about important employment conditions.
 We do this at formal negotiation tables (university councils, collective agreement tables) and through campaigns and lobbies.
 Important achievements have been: 'real' doctorate rewards, limits for temporary employment contracts, dealing with work load and personal aid schemes.
-Aside from that, the VAWO provides judicial advice.
+Furthermore, VAWO provides judicial advice.
 Our specialists know the academic world through and through and have already helped many people to their satisfaction.

 Themes that are close to our heart are: